 with Sterling Watson

 This workshop is for students who have completed a draft of a novel or who have at a least the first half of one, and are uncertain as to how to revise or finish their stories.
 The class will emphasize plot using full-length synopses (25 pages maximum) as the basis for discussions.
 Students wishing to enroll should submit either synopses of entire novels or synopses of partially completed novels.
 In the latter case, the synopses should provide a brief description of how the author might choose to finish the novel.
-Apply here starting August 1st.
+Apply here starting August 1st (Novel Workshop).

 Co-founded by Dennis Lehane and Sterling Watson, and co-directed by Les Standiford, Writers in Paradise offers an intensive eight-day experience of workshop classes, roundtables, panel discussions, Q&As, readings, book signings, and receptions with our award winning-faculty and guest speakers.